geo-martino/musify/README.md

 # Syncify

+> Documentation is currently outdated after update to v0.3.
+Updates to reflect v0.3 changes by end of year.

 ### A complete local library and Spotify management tool.
 Main features include:
 - Search for and associate local songs to Spotify URIs
 - Synchronise local playlists with Spotify playlists